maciej-lewicki/maciej-lewicki/README.md

 ### Hi there 👋

+I'm a mathematician working in the finance.
+Building bridges between theoretical ideas and practical applications is my passion.

+I'm living in Krakow, Poland.

+Currently, I'm developing my Python skills working on small individual projects.

 <!--
 **maciej-lewicki/maciej-lewicki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.